 That is why the public, knowing his famous obsession to transfer to the screen one work every year, looks forward to the methodical implementation of the cycle.

-Already this year, the influential filmmaker is almost ready to launch his latest production.
-His most recent film, called Café Society, will be the opening event of the 69th Festival de Cannes.
-The film—a romantic comedy starring Kristen Stewart, Steve Carell and Blake Lively—will not compete for the Palme d’Or, but promises to have enough lure to break records.
+One of his most recent films, called Café Society, opened at the 69th Festival de Cannes.
+The film—a romantic comedy starring Kristen Stewart, Steve Carell and Blake Lively—did not compete for the Palme d’Or, but broke various records.
 It narrates the story of a young man who arrives in Hollywood in the 1930s with the hope of working in the film industry.
 There, he falls in love and suddenly is plunged into the turmoil of the Café Society that marked the times.

 For this film, Allen has relied on the outstanding cinematographer Vittorio Storaro, winner of three Oscars.

-This will be the third time that a Woody Allen film opens the prestigious event, a feat that no one else has been able to achieve.
+This will be the third time that a Woody Allen film opened at the prestigious event, a feat that no one else has been able to achieve.
 It is also the 14th time that his works are shown in Cannes.
-Hopefully, for the joy of moviegoers, the ritual will continue. ■
+Hopefully, for the joy of moviegoers, the ritual will continue.